ShareVerse: Multi-Agent Consistent Video Generation for Shared World Modeling: Experiments

 \subsection{Implementation Details}

+We implement the ShareVerse framework based on the CogVideoX-5B-I2V architecture \cite{yang2024cogvideox}.
+The optimization process is conducted in two primary stages.
+First, we train a full-sequence base model for 15,000 steps, generating 49-frame videos at a resolution of $480 \times 720$.
+Subsequently, we adjust the temporal sequence length to 33 frames and further fine-tune the complete architecture for an additional 16,500 steps, explicitly incorporating the spatiotemporal memory mechanism and unidirectional attention masking.
+In both stages, we adopt the loss function of a standard latent diffusion model \cite{rombach2022high} :

-We implement \textbf{ShareVerse} based on the CogVideoX-5B-I2V architecture\cite{yang2024cogvideox}.
-During training, the video length is set to 49 frames with a resolution of 480$\times$720.
-The model is trained for 10K training steps with a learning rate of $2 \times 10^{-5}$ and a batch size of 16, all conducted on 8 NVIDIA A100 GPUs.
-We initialize the weights of the cross-agent attention blocks using the weights of DiT blocks from CogVideoX, while the raymap encoder and projector are zero-initialized.
-Since text prompt conditions are not used, an empty text embedding is provided during both training and inference.
+The entire training pipeline is executed on 8 NVIDIA A100 GPUs with a learning rate of $2 \times 10^{-5}$ and a global batch size of 24.
+To preserve pre-trained priors, the cross-agent attention blocks are initialized with the weights of the standard CogVideoX DiT blocks, while the raymap encoders and linear projectors are zero-initialized.